 - Drink like the locals.
 Glühwein and Eierlikör (eggnog liquor) for adults and Kinderpunsch (fruity “glühwein” without alcohol) for the children: there’s something for everyone.

 - Dress warmly.
 Try to keep in mind the initial purpose of the markets.
 No need to win a prize for elegant sandals as the point is not to catch the flu.
 Wearing ski pants has even become an option for some, especially little kids.

 - Book tickets and hotels early.
-Cities like Nürnberg, Munich, and Salzburg are popular around this time of year and money can be saved by purchasing tickets in advance.
+Cities like Nürnberg and Munich are popular around this time of year and money can be saved by purchasing tickets in advance.

 - Weekends are crowded.
 Saturday and Sunday is when not only the tourists but also the locals visit the markets.
 If you are going with a big group, make sure to agree on a meeting point in case someone gets lost.
 A good option for those in Munich: the Christkindlmarkt im Englischen Garten am Chinesischen Turm which, since it is in the park, is not only very beautiful, but also tends to be less crowded.

 - Try to learn a bit of the local language.
 Though most people will be able to respond in English, it is always useful to learn a few local words.
 Ordering food and drinks will be much easier and likely more enjoyable when knowing a few basics.

 - Have fun!
 Most of all, the idea is to have a good time with friends and family.
 Enjoy Christmas and relax!
 A mug of Glühwein will surely do the trick.

 For more information on markets, see this article on Christmas markets in Germany.